Ephemeral-Dust/POE2TradeUtility/README.md

 ## Planned Features

 - Add a feature to help suggest weighted sum values.
-- Add a feature to track items you message people about.
+- ~Add a feature to track items you message people about.~ (Added in version 0.0.2)
 - Add a feature to check stats of rings and amulets with different quality types.

 ## Change Notes